 Why Does Immunotherapy Cost So Much?

-Immunotherapy – reprogramming your immune system to attack cancer cells – is a rapidly growing and promising field in cancer research and treatment.
+Immunotherapy – reprogramming your immune system to attack cancer cells – is a rapidly growing and promising field in cancer research and treatment and high immunotherapy cost has become a hot topic.
 Traditional cancer chemotherapy and radiation are non-specific, killing both the cancer and the patient’s own tissue.
 The power of immunotherapy lies in its specificity.

 For example, chimeric antigen receptor T-cell therapy (CAR-T) utilizes the patient’s own immune cells.
 Their T-cells are removed, genetically engineered to recognize a certain protein expressed on cancer cells and infused back into the patient.
 These modified T-cells selectively seek out and destroy cancer cells.